 COVID-19 restrictions in Kirklees tells you more about what this means.

-Get tested and isolate immediately if you have symptoms or have tested positive in a mass community test
+Get tested and isolate immediately if you have symptoms

-- Get a test within 5 days if you have symptoms.
+Don't delay!
+Get a test within 5 days if you have symptoms.

 The easiest way to get a test at your nearest available testing centre is to book one online.

 Book a test:Get a free NHS test to check if you have coronavirus

 You can also call 119 for advice and support.

 - Book a home test if you cannot walk or drive to a centre.

 - Only attend a testing centre if you have symptoms.